Why Companies Want Remote Work

 A major and immediate benefit of hiring remote workers is the increased access to a diverse and global talent pool.
-In a recent survey of 150+ HR leaders conducted by HR Grapevine, 75% of the participating HR leaders reported that working remotely improves company culture, workplace diversity and team dynamics.
-Opportunities are now exponentially greater to find workers who vary in race, age, ability and gender identity for companies who log online in lieu of going into an office.
+In a recent survey of 150+ HR leaders conducted by HR Grapevine6, 75% of the participating HR leaders reported that working remotely improves company culture, workplace diversity, and team dynamics.
+Opportunities are now exponentially greater to find workers who vary in race, age, ability, and gender identity for companies who log online in lieu of going into an office.

 4. Remote Work Can Increase Productivity

 In a 2021 survey of 22,500 Americans, Stanford researchers investigated the implications of working from home in a post-Covid world.
-Their findings concluded that working from home offers the potential to raise productivity by 2.7% and that many employees prefer working in their own space versus on company premises.
-In a report from the Texas A&M Transportation Institute, researchers determined that the average American commuter wastes 54 hours a year in traffic delays which might explain why so many people dread their morning car ride.
+Their findings7 concluded that working from home offers the potential to raise productivity by 2.7% and that many employees prefer working in their own space versus on company premises7.
+In a report from the Texas A&M Transportation Institute, researchers determined that the average American commuter wastes 54 hours a year in traffic delays8 which might explain why so many people dread their morning car ride.

 Working remotely can free up time and allow workers to focus on what’s really important – reaching their company’s goals.
 Remote work can also decrease the number of missed days as compared to traditional office work.
 When remote employees don’t feel well, they can still work (if they choose to) and do so without risking the health of their co-workers or using a sick day over a mild stomach ache.